 IT Project Manager Job Description, Skills & Qualifications

 What does a project manager in IT do?
-Jennifer described an IT project manager as one who oversees the process of planning, executing and delegating responsibilities around an organization’s IT pursuits and goals, often with the help of IT project management software.
+Jennifer described an IT project manager as one who oversees the process of planning, executing and delegating responsibilities around an organization’s IT pursuits and goals, often with the help of IT portfolio management software.

 That sounds a lot like what a project manager does in any industry.
 For clarification, she went on to note some unique aspects of the job, by detailing the skills and qualifications needed to work as an IT project manager:

 - Technical understanding including hardware, software, network, infrastructure, security, etc.

 - Ability to analyze information and gleam insights from data